defenseunicorns/uds-common/docs/adrs/0002-apache-2.0-for-all-uds-products.md

 ## Consequences

-Some of our competitors may take UDS, slap their logo on it, and sell it/underbid us in some cases?
+Could some of our competitors take UDS, slap their logo on it, and sell it and possibly even underbid us in some cases?
 Absolutely.
 We acknowledge that is possible.
 But we believe in the talent here enough to be confident we will always move faster than our competitors and with full authority as we will still maintain UDS within the company vs in a foundation.